-A court-approved plan of arrangement is a multi-step transaction, subject to court approval, which may involve, among other things, an amalgamation, an amendment to the corporation's articles, a transfer of property, an exchange of securities and a compromise with creditors.
+A court-approved plan of arrangement is a multistep transaction, subject to court approval, which may involve, among other things, an amalgamation, an amendment to the corporation's articles, a transfer of property, an exchange of securities and a compromise with creditors.
 The principal disclosure document is the management information circular (also referred to as a proxy circular), which is mailed to the target's security holders (and, in certain circumstances, the offeror's security holders) in respect of the meeting called to approve the plan of arrangement.
 A plan of arrangement involves a shareholders' meeting and two court appearances (one prior to the mailing of the management information circular and one subsequent to the conclusion of the shareholders' meeting).
-The court may approve the arrangement as proposed or as amended by the court.
+The initial court appearance addresses procedural matters, such as the calling of the meeting, the class of securities that will vote on the transaction resolution, quorum and approval thresholds.
+The second court appearance addresses substantive matters, where the court may approve the arrangement as proposed or as amended by the court.
 In particular, the court appearance held following the shareholder's meeting considers the fairness of the proposed plan of arrangement.
 The plan of arrangement becomes effective once the necessary documents, which include the final order of the court, are filed with the applicable corporate registry and, in certain circumstances, a certificate is issued by the corporate registrar in respect of the business combination.

-2 Statutes and regulations
+Statutes and regulations